From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: The Trail of Lost Pennies

 We may, and will, harmlessly suppose that $m_{-\infty} = 0$ and $n_\infty = 0$, conditions that correspond to zero terminal payment for a player who loses a game of \tlpkp.
 Indeed, the transformation $(m_i,n_i,a_i,b_i) \to (m_i + \psi,n_i + \zeta,a_i,b_i)$, $i \in \Z$, for arbitrary $(\psi,\zeta) \in \R^2$, maps the \abmnkpmacspace solution space to itself.
 With $m_{-\infty} = n_\infty = 0$ set, a further trivial symmetry is manifest via dilation of real quadruples by an arbitrary positive real: this transformation is a revaluation of currency that also maps the solution space to itself.

 Given the four parameters in~(\ref{e.boundarycondition}) and the three noted symmetries, we may expect the reduced solution space to be parametrized by one free parameter.
 What is a natural choice for this?
 We propose two, one local, the other global.
-For $(a,b,m,n) \in$ \abmnkpmac, the local choice is the {\em central ratio} $\centralratio$, which we set to be $\frac{n_{0,-1}}{m_{-1,0}}$.
+For $(a,b,m,n) \in$ \abmnkpmac, the local choice is the {\em central ratio} \hfff{centralratio} $\centralratio$, which we set to be $\frac{n_{0,-1}}{m_{-1,0}}$.
 The global choice is the solution's {\em Mina margin} which, recall, is defined to be $\tfrac{n_{\infty,-\infty}}{m_{-\infty,\infty}}$, or $\tfrac{n_{-\infty}}{m_\infty}$ given our assumptions.
+Both of these parameters offer measures of relative incentive: the central ratio expresses the average gain involved for Mina in winning a turn at which the counter starts at the origin relative to the average loss for Maxine due to the same outcome; while the Mina margin measures the terminal reward for Mina relative to this reward for Maxine.
 The local choice is useful for describing explicit formulas for solutions.
 The global choice is less useful as a parameter, because it does not bijectively index solutions up to symmetry, but this global statistic is important for understanding the game-theoretic consequences of the form of the solutions.

 In summary, then, taking $m_{-\infty} = n_\infty = 0$, and expressing the choice of currency valuation by means of the parameter $m_{-1,0} = m_0 - m_{-1} \in (0,\infty)$, we will express our explicit solutions by working with the local choice of the remaining free parameter: we will set $n_{0,-1}/m_{-1,0}$ equal to a given value $x \in (0,\infty)$.